n00bcodr/ha-jellyfin/README.md

 ### Manual Installation

-1. Copy the `custom_components/jellyfin` folder to your Home Assistant `config/custom_components/` directory
+1. Copy the `custom_components/ha-jellyfin` folder to your Home Assistant `config/custom_components/` directory
 2. Restart Home Assistant

 ## Configuration

 1. In Home Assistant, go to **Settings** > **Devices & Services**
 2. Click **Add Integration**
-3. Search for "Jellyfin" and select it
+3. Search for "ha-jellyfin" and select it
 4. Fill in the configuration form:
    - **Host**: Your Jellyfin server IP address or hostname
    - **Port**: Your Jellyfin server port (default: 8096)